divyadhimaan/lld-playground/concepts/design-patterns/decorator.md

 # Decorator: Structural Design Pattern

-> lets you attach new behaviors to objects by placing these objects inside special wrapper objects that contain the behaviors.
+> allows you to add responsibilities to objects dynamically, without altering their structure or modifying their original code.
 >
 > It provides a flexible alternative to subclassing for extending functionality by wrapping objects in decorator classes.